 Books for Healthy Smart Kids in the Kitchen

-Do your kids have a favorite soup that they love to eat?
-Have they ever helped to make their favorite soup?
-What ingredients in the soup makes it nutritious?
+Do your kids have a favorite soup that they love to eat and help prepare?
 Please share any thoughts in the comment section below.

 Want to remember this post?
 Post, “Best Black Bean Soup: Healthy Smart Kids in the Kitchen” to your favorite Pinterest Board!

 What do you serve with black bean soup?